bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 Recall that we start counting vector indices at zero.

-# Kyber.CPAPKE
+# Inner malleable public-key encryption scheme

 We are ready to define the IND-CPA secure Public-Key Encryption scheme that underlies Kyber.

-TODO warning about using Kyber.CPAPKE directly (#21)
+It is unsafe to use this underlying scheme directly as its ciphertexts are malleable.
+Instead, a Public-Key Encryption scheme can be constructed on top of Kyber by using HPKE {{RFC9180}}.

 ## Parameters
 We have already been introduced to the following parameters: